MAKaminski/alpha-kite-max/README.md

 Trading dashboard with real-time equity data visualization featuring SMA9 and Session VWAP indicators.

+## License

+This project is licensed under the MIT License with commercial use restrictions.
+See [LICENSE](LICENSE) for details.

 ## Features

 - Real-time equity data display (default: QQQ)